Fertility Doctor - Atlanta, GA

 Lisa A. Hasty, MD, FACOG

 Dr. Hasty met her husband, Dr. Andrew Smith while attending Davidson College.
-Dr. Smith is a Professor of Medicine at Emory University School of Medicine, Chief of the Center for Heart Failure Therapy and Transplantation, as well as Chief of Cardiology at Emory University Hospital.
-Drs.
-Hasty and Smith make their home in Atlanta.
-They have three children.
-Apart from her busy schedule, she enjoys traveling, family snow skiing vacations, horseback riding and playing tennis.
+Dr. Smith is a cardiologist at Emory and directs the Advanced Heart Failure Therapy Program.
+The couple makes their home in Atlanta and they have three children.
+Apart from her busy schedule, she enjoys traveling, family snow skiing vacations, hiking, pro-am ballroom dancing and golf.